MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/deployment-strategies-microsoft-365-enterprise.md

 - In December, I need to use my smart phone for MFA.
 (Identity)
 - In February, I get Windows 10 Enterprise installed on my Windows 8.1 desktop.
 (Windows 10 Enterprise)
-- In April, I get Office 365 ProPlus installed, replacing Office 2013.
-(Office 365 ProPlus)
+- In April, I get Microsoft 365 Apps for enterprise installed, replacing Office 2013.
+(Microsoft 365 Apps for enterprise)
 - In June, I get device enrollment and app and device policies applied.
 (Mobile device management)
 - In August, I get the Azure Information Protection client installed and get trained on how to apply labels to documents.
 (Information protection)